Xe/site/blog/we-have-go-2.markdown

 disadvantages are limited, but still the fact that it defaults to phoning home to Google every time you run a Go build without all the dependencies present locally is kind of questionable.
-They did make up for this with the checksum verification database a little, but it's still kinda sus.</xeblog-conv>
+They did make up for this with the checksum verification database a little, but it's still kinda sus.

+I'm not aware of any companies I've worked at running their own internal Go module caching servers, but I ran my own for a very long time.</xeblog-conv>

-The earliest version of Go modules basically was a glorified `vendor` folder manager.
+The earliest version of Go modules basically was a glorified `vendor` folder manager named `vgo`.
 This worked out amazingly well and probably made prototyping this a hell of a lot easier.
 This worked well enough that we used this in production for many services at Heroku.
 We had no real issues with it and most of the friction was with the fact that most of the existing ecosystem had already been using `dep` or `glide`.

+<xeblog-conv name="Mara" mood="Hacker">There was a bit of interoperability glue
+that allowed `vgo` to parse the dependency definitions in `dep`, `godep` and `glide`.
+This still exists today and helps `go mod init` tell what dependencies to import into the Go module to aid migration.</xeblog-conv>

 If they had shipped this in prod, it probably would have been a huge success.
 It would also let people continue to use `dep`, `glide` and `godep`, but just doing